logo image

 The Mines produced Lead, Zinc, Copper, Silver and Gold with a number of Mining Companies working in the area under licence.

-1638 - one of the Mines were taken over by the Hope family from the vast Hopetoun House mansion at South Queensferry by Edinburgh.
+1638 - one of the Mines was taken over by the Hope family from the vast Hopetoun House mansion at South Queensferry by Edinburgh.

 1686 - the poet Allan Ramsay was born in Leadhills.